 This course explores the body of written law that defines crimes and specifies punishment.
-Substantive criminal law emphasizes the nature, history and purpose of criminal law, its constitutional limits, general principles of criminal liability, the defenses of justification and excuse and the specific elements of crimes.
-PREREQUISITE: Sophomore status or higher
+Substantive criminal law emphasizes the nature, history and purpose of criminal law, its

 CRJ3520: Criminal Investigation (3)

 The course will introduce the student to basic criminal investigation theories and techniques.
 The development of contemporary criminal investigation and criminalistics will be examined, as well as crime specific investigative technology.
 PREREQUISITE: None